-Pickleball equipment companies are starting to take notice of the problem and are marketing their paddles as quiet "Green Zone” approved.
+Pickleball equipment companies have taken notice of the problem and are marketing their paddles as quiet and”Green Zone” approved for noise restricted communities.

-So who is really “approving” these paddles as suitable for noise restricted communities and what's criteria and testing method to determine if paddles pass or fail the noise test?
+So a common question is who is really “approving” these paddles as suitable for noise restricted communities and classifying them as “quiet”?
+What criteria and testing method to determine if paddles pass or fail the noise test?

 From our research, it appears that as of date, there is no official approval noise rating given out by any pickleball governing body (USAPA or IPF).

-It’s not exactly clear what the criteria is to qualify or disqualify a paddle as “approved” for green zones nor exactly what testing methodology is used done but according to the Sun City website they outsource the testing to an expert sound analysis company.
+It’s not exactly clear what the criteria are to qualify or disqualify a paddle as “approved” for green zones nor exactly what testing methodology is used done, but according to the Sun City website, they outsource the sound testing to an expert sound analysis company.

-Some people have asked me….”What’s the best quiet pickleball paddle that's on the approved list”?
+Some people have asked me….”What’s the best quiet pickleball paddle that is on the approved list”?
 But I think that’s just such a hard question to answer!
-First of all there are a LOT of paddles on the list (over 100 the last time I counted!).
+First of all, there are a LOT of paddles on the list (over 100 the last time I counted!).

-Because of this, it’s really hard to declare any one paddle or short list as “The Best Quiet Pickleball Paddle".
-I think the principal to finding a good paddle has not changed and noise, although definitely a priority if you live in a “Green Zone” community, should not be the number one deciding factor.
+Because of this, it’s too hard to declare any single paddle as “The Best Quiet Pickleball Paddle.”
+I think the key to finding a good paddle has not changed and noise, although definitely a priority if you live in a “Green Zone” community, should NOT be the number one deciding factor.

 Although some very well known and commonly used paddle models were not approved, every major pickleball paddle maker has approved paddles on the list.
-Just as an example the Gamma Proton was approved on the list whereas the other Gamma paddles (Atomic, Fusion, Ion, Micron, Voltage) have all been categorized as “banned” Red Zone paddles by Sun City.
+Just as an example, the Gamma Proton was approved on the list.
+In contrast, the other Gamma paddles (Atomic, Fusion, Ion, Micron, Voltage) have all been categorized as “banned” Red Zone paddles by Sun City.

-The fact is that there are some very well known and best selling paddles on the market that did not pass the noise test but the same manufacturer’s other paddles were accepted so you really can’t isolate the best quiet paddle just based on brand or other general criteria such as core material or price range.
+The fact is that there are some very well-known and best-selling paddles on the market that did not pass the noise test.
+Still, the same manufacturer’s other paddles were accepted, so you really can’t isolate the best quiet paddle just based on brand or other general criteria such as core material or price range.

 If you would like to see the updated list from Sun City’s website click here:

-Table is listed by in alphabetical order by paddle manufacturer’s name.
+The table is listed in alphabetical order by the paddle manufacturer’s name.